Semi Chellas: Career

 In addition, she has published short fiction and interviews in Brick, Epoch, The Malahat Review and Grain.
 A non-fiction piece on embedded reporters, "Good to Go", appeared in The Walrus and The Commonwealth Journalists' Quarterly.

 Semi Chellas wrote the screenplay for the movie Ophelia, directed by Claire McCarthy, which premiered at Sundance in January 2018.
 The film stars Daisy Ridley, George MacKay, Naomi Watts, and Clive Owen.

 Chellas was an executive producer on the Amazon series The Romanoffs.
 She wrote the episode "Expectation" starring Amanda Peet and John Slattery.

 Her feature directorial debut was American Woman starring Hong Chau and Sarah Gadon.
 The screenplay was written by Chellas, and she also produced the project, which premiered at Tribeca Film Festival in 2019.

 American Woman had its international premiere as a gala presentation at the Toronto Film Festival in September 2019.

 Indiewire named Semi Chellas as one of their 25 Rising Female Filmmakers to Know in 2019.
 American Woman was the opening gala presentation at the Female Eye Film Festival in 2020.

 At the 2019 Downtown Los Angeles Film Festival, the film won the following awards: Best Director, Best Film, Best Actress, and Best Cinematography.
 It won the Special Jury Prize for lead actresses Chau and Gadon at the Calgary International Film Festival in 2019.
 American Woman also received a special presentation at the Victoria International Film Festival in 2020 and won the Gold Remi award for period film at WorldFest-Houston in 2020.

 Chellas has mentored and taught at Maisha Film Lab of East Africa, Toronto Workshop for Underprivileged Youth, Tribeca Festival's Through Her Lens, and at the Sundance Institute.

 Along with Patricia Rozema, Chellas was the screenwriter in residence at the University of Toronto in 2003.
 She delivered The Gellman Lecture in English at Cornell University in 2016.
 She received the Crystal Award for Creative Excellence from Women in Film and Television Toronto (WIFT-T), as well as the Margaret Collier Award for Writing from the Academy of Canadian Cinema & Television in 2013.
 Chellas received the Inaugural award for Creative Excellence in 2014 at the Canadian Film Centre (presented by Norman Jewison).

 Personal life

 Semi Chellas is now based in Los Angeles, where she lives with her partner, writer-director Mike Goldbach, and their two children.

 Her interest in social change fuels much of her writing, including her Emmy nominated work on Mad Men, and her directorial debut American Woman.
 Her writing is influenced by social issues and themes that are pervasive in society, in particular sexism, racism and political activism.

 A theme in her dramatic writing is people's struggle to change.

+Semi Chellas is the daughter of Brian Chellas, the philosopher.